openwings-project/opendata/README.md

 ## Data use policy

-The primary investigators of OpenWings request the right to publish studies using the data collected at taxonomic levels above order (e.g. interordinal and higher levels), and to infer and time-calibrate phylogenies for taxonomic levels above order as well as from all bird species **before these data are used by other investigators for similar purposes**.
+The primary investigators of OpenWings request the right to publish studies using the data collected at taxonomic levels above order (e.g. interordinal and higher levels) and to infer and time-calibrate phylogenies for taxonomic levels above order as well as from all bird species **before these data are used by other investigators for similar purposes**.
 This is in keeping with the [Ft.
 Lauderdale Agreement](https://www.sanger.ac.uk/wp-content/uploads/fortlauderdalereport.pdf).

 ### If you use these data...
 (Part 1)